 Please note that this dive is only available for people who hold an Advanced Adventure diver certification or equivalent.
 The dive also includes FREE tanks and weights.

-Contact us today to book your next dive at Flat Rock Stradbroke Island with the Grey Nurse sharks.
+Contact us today or click on the Book Now button below to book your next dive at Flat Rock Stradbroke Island with the Grey Nurse sharks.